Schematic Design Review Checklist

 - Do you need a table of contents?

-- Does the schematic compile and pass design rules without errors?
+- Does the schematic design compile and pass design rules without errors?

 - Is there a change list or revision list if this is not the first design review for the schematic?